ls141/Rasbarrypi/README.md

 - 👋 Hi, I’m @ls141
-- 👀 I’m interested in working with the rasbary pi
+- 👀 I’m interested in working with the rasbarry pi
-- 🌱 I’m currently working on file sharing with rasbary pi and the server and windows and mac getting acces the shared drives.
+- 🌱 I’m currently working on file sharing with rasbarry pi and the server and windows and mac getting acces the shared drives.
 - 📫 How to reach me lps19842@hotmail.com

 <!---